tuxtor/the-j/src/jbake/content/blog/2020/2020-08-21-considerations-bumping-javaee.md

 With JPMS, Java became modular to enable the creation of custom runtime JVM images with [JLink](https://docs.oracle.com/javase/9/tools/jlink.htm#JSWOR-GUID-CECAC52B-CFEE-46CB-8166-F17A8E9280E9), however we paid a price: Enforced [restrictions over internal JVM packages by encapsulation of APIs](http://openjdk.java.net/jeps/260).

-Turns out, during the encapsulation of internal modules, some of these were found as critical with widespread usage, and **many popular libraries -e.g. Hibernate, ASM, Hazelcast- used these internals to gain performance, specially [sun.misc.unsafe that created a domino effect](https://docs.google.com/document/d/1GDm_cAxYInmoHMor-AkStzWvwE9pw6tnz_CebJQxuUE/edit#heading=h.brct71tr6e13)** over Java ecosystem.
+Turns out, during the encapsulation of internal modules some of these were found as critical with widespread usage, and **many popular libraries -e.g. Hibernate, ASM, Hazelcast- used these internals to gain performance, specially [sun.misc.unsafe that created a domino effect](https://docs.google.com/document/d/1GDm_cAxYInmoHMor-AkStzWvwE9pw6tnz_CebJQxuUE/edit#heading=h.brct71tr6e13)** over Java ecosystem.

+In the end, during the introduction of JEP-260 internal APIs were classified as critical and non-critical, consequently the non-critical ones were encapsulated and the critical ones with replacement marked as deprecated.

-Given that many of these libraries are considered foundational for the Java ecosystem, most of the runtimes had to wait/contribute to update these libraries for Java 9, considering that some of these internals were proprietary non-public APIs (hence details changed), and some non-critical modules were encapsulated.
+Given that many of these modules like sun.misc.unsafe were proprietary and not meant for external usage, some of the implementation details changed and most of the runtimes had to wait/contribute to update these libraries for Java 9.

 You are inside the danger zone if:

-1. Your project compiles against dependencies pre-Java 9 depending on internals
+1. Your project compiles against dependencies pre-Java 9 depending on critical internals
-2. You bundle dependencies pre-Java 9 depending on internals
+2. You bundle dependencies pre-Java 9 depending on critical internals
 3. You run your applications over a runtime -e.g. Application Servers- that include pre Java 9 transitive dependencies

-Any of these situations means that you probably cannot run your application with any JVM above Java 8.
+Any of these situations means that your application has a probability of not being compatible with JVMs above Java 8.
 At least not without updating your dependencies, which also could uncover breaking changes in library APIs creating mandatory refactors.

 ### Removal of CORBA and Java EE modules from OpenJDK